latest nhpb_banner 1__compressed2

 Utility and electric bill assistance in Florida.

-Low income families in Florida will be able to receive help with utility bills from the government, a non-profit or their electric or energy company.
+Low income families in Florida will be able to receive help with utility bills from the government, a non-profit or their own electric or energy company.
 Find how to get help, including hardship grant money or emergency financial assistance, to pay utility bills or a deposit to keep the power on.
 There are also free discounts for seniors, payment plans, deferral programs, forgiveness and other resources.
 Learn how to get help with a utility bill in FL.

 Assistance from utility companies in Florida